What is pull printing?

 Security and waste elimination

 When considering the effectiveness of pull printing, the fact that security surrounding printouts is substantially improved immediately becomes clear.
 Only an authenticated employee can collect a job, and they have to be physically standing in front of the printer before their job even starts printing.
 There are other significant benefits too, though, such as the fact that paper and toner wastage is dramatically reduced.
 Countless print jobs are certainly sent to the incorrect printers, or simply printed out and then forgotten on a daily basis in organizations everywhere.
-Preventing this wastage by implementing authenticated pull printing will add up to significant cost savings when taking economies of scale into account, not to mention the positive effects on the environment through reduced paper, toner, and energy wastage.
+Preventing this wastage by implementing authenticated pull printing will add up to significant cost savings when taking economies of scale into account, not to mention the positive effects on the environment through the reduced paper, cartridges, toner, and energy wastage.

 What are the benefits of Sentinel secure pull printing?

 - Secure, monitor and track all print, copy and scan tasks by user across an entire organization

 - Eliminate waste of consumables - cartridges, toner and paper